Section II. INGREDIENT INFORMATION

 Eye Protection: Goggles or face shield.

-necessary to maintain exposures below regulatory limits.
-Dust collection systems should be used in operation involving cutting or machining and may be required in operations using power tools.
+Engineering Control: General dilution ventilation and/or local exhaust ventilation should be provided as necessary to maintain exposures below regulatory limits.
+Dust collection systems should be used in operations involving cutting or machining and may be required in operations using power tools.

 Boiling Point, °C: NA